-We understand that making a complaint or raising a concern can be stressful.
+We understand that raising a concern, or having a concern raised about, can be stressful.
 To help you we have published a list of support services for practitioners and the public and details of where you can find further information.

-The following frequently asked questions (FAQ) answer common queries that you might have about making a complaint or raising a concern about a registered health practitioner.
-If this information does not provide you with what you are looking for, please refer to our guides and fact sheets or contact us on 1300 419 495.
+The following frequently asked questions (FAQ) that you might have about raising a concern about a registered health practitioner.
+If you still have questions, please refer to our guides and fact sheets or contact us on 1300 419 495.

 Ahpra and the National Boards work in close partnership to regulate Australia’s registered health practitioners in a scheme called the National Registration and Accreditation Scheme.

 National Boards and AHPRA have different roles under the law but share the same objectives, including the protection of the public by ensuring that only health practitioners who are suitably trained and qualified to practise in a competent and ethical manner are registered.

 The National Boards are the decision-makers for complaints or concerns about registered health practitioners.
 AHPRA supports the National Boards by performing all the operational and administrative functions of the scheme.

 This means that when a person makes a complaint, they deliver their complaint to AHPRA, who will collect all relevant information and give the complaint to the National Board to assess.
 AHPRA will then manage the complaint at the National Board’s direction.

 For example, AHPRA will receive the complaint and bring it to the National Board’s attention.
 If the National Board decides to investigate the practitioner, it will direct AHPRA to conduct the investigation and will give direction about how the investigation should take place.
 At the end of the investigation, AHPRA will bring the matter back to the National Board who will decide what action to take.
 AHPRA will then give effect to this decision.

 This diagram below shows the relationships between Ahpra, the National and Regional Boards and Committees.